OpenAI Coding & Algorithms Interview Questions

 Build a Compose Rating Card

-Implement an Android rating card using Kotlin and Jetpack Compose.
-Requirements: - The card lets the user provide a star rating and a written comment....
+Build a rating card in Android using Kotlin and Jetpack Compose.
+The card lets a user leave feedback consisting of a star rating and a written comment...

 Implement Social Graph Snapshot Queries